Jane Sassaman quilt artist, fabric designer, author and teacher

 Jane’s schedule & Workshops

-Stay tuned to our blog for weekly projects from Prairie Chic.
+Stay tuned to our blog for weekly reports from the Sassaman Studio.